chetansinghsajwan/notes/git/config.md

 Git divides the configuration in three levels:

-1. System
+1. System Level
-2. User or Global
+2. Global or User Level
-3. Local
+3. Local Level

-For system level, the configuration file is stored
+For system level, the configuration file is stored at `/etc/gitconfig` file.
+This level i

+For global level, the configuration file is stored at `~/.gitconfig` or `~/.config/git/config`.

+For local level

 ## References